Project

 nfd-autoreg: Inconsistency between the existing faces and registered prefixes

-Added by Alex Afanasyev about 10 years ago.
-Updated over 8 years ago.
+Added by Alex Afanasyev over 10 years ago.
+Updated almost 9 years ago.

 Status: